Access Permissions «Prev Next»

 Unix Operating System

-SUID/SGID permissions
+SUID/SGID Permissions

 When used on a file, these bits are extremely important, but are also relevant to running processes.
 Therefore, we will discuss them in further detail a bit later in this course when we discuss processes.
 The SGID bit has a special meaning when set on a directory.
 It forces new files created in that directory to be owned by the same group that owns the directory (instead of the group of the file's creator).
 This feature can be convenient if you want to force all files created in a certain directory (regardless of who creates them) to have the same group ownership.
 To set this bit on a directory, you would use